Background pattern

 • Xospata can be taken with or without food.

-• Take Xospata for the entire time that your doctor tells you to.
+• Take Xospata for as long as your doctor tells you.

 If you take more tablets than you should, stop taking Xospata and consult your doctor.

-If you forget to take Xospata at the usual time, take your usual dose as soon as you remember and take the next dose at the usual time the next day.
-Do not take a double dose to make up for the missed doses.
+If you forget to take Xospata at the usual time, take your usual dose as soon as you remember on the same day and take the next dose at the usual time the next day.
+Do not take a double dose to make up for forgotten doses.

-Do not stop taking this medication unless your doctor tells you to.
-The response may be delayed, so continue taking Xospata for the time that your doctor tells you to.
+Do not stop taking this medicine unless your doctor tells you to.
+The response may be delayed, so continue taking Xospata for as long as your doctor tells you.

-• Cell differentiation syndrome.Consult your doctor immediately if you have any of the following symptoms: fever, difficulty breathing, rash, dizziness, rapid weight gain, swelling of the arms or legs.
-These may be signs of a complication called cell differentiation syndrome (can affect up to 1 in 10 people).
+• Differentiation syndrome.Tell your doctor immediately if you have any of the following symptoms: fever, difficulty breathing, rash, dizziness or fainting, rapid weight gain, swelling of the arms or legs.
+These may be signs of a complication called differentiation syndrome (may affect up to 1 in 10 people).

-• Reversible posterior leukoencephalopathy syndrome (RPLS).Consult your doctor immediately if you have a seizure, rapid worsening of headache, confusion, or vision problems.
-In patients treated with Xospata, there have been reported cases of a rare complication that affects the brain, called RPLS (can affect up to 1 in 100 people).
+• Posterior Reversible Encephalopathy Syndrome (PRES).Tell your doctor immediately if you have a seizure, rapid worsening of headache, confusion, or vision problems.
+In patients treated with Xospata, rare cases of a complication that affects the brain, called PRES, have been reported (may affect up to 1 in 100 people).

-• Cardiac rhythm problems (QT interval prolongation).Consult your doctor immediately if you experience changes in your heart rhythm, or if you feel dizzy, lightheaded, or faint.
-Xospata can cause a heart problem called QT interval prolongation (can affect up to 1 in 10 people).
+• Heart rhythm problems (QT interval prolongation).Tell your doctor immediately if you have changes in your heartbeat, or if you feel dizzy, faint, or pass out.
+Xospata may cause a heart problem called QT interval prolongation (may affect up to 1 in 10 people).

 Other possible side effects